-Forward contracts are an excellent way to avoid risk and get certainty for your exchange rates.
+Forward contracts are an excellent way to avoid risk and lock in your exchange rates.

-In their simplest format; forward contracts are a great way of booking an exchange rate today for a future date.
+Essentially, forward contracts let you book an exchange rate today for a future date.
 They are usually available up to a year in advance, or even longer in exceptional circumstances.